India Modi Extends National Coronavirus Lockdown Until May 3

 In her speech, Modi thanked the citizens for respecting the lock restrictions in the past three weeks.

-“You have had trouble saving yourself and the nation,” said Modi.
+“You have encountered difficulties in saving yourself and the nation,” he said.
 “I understand the great difficulties you are facing with regard to food, the lack of movement.
 Some have had to stay away from their families.
 You are serving as disciplined soldiers for the good of the nation.”

-He said India had made efforts to prevent large outbreaks – such as those seen in Europe or the United States – from spreading in the country.

-“Today, the pandemic is global.
-Compared to other countries, India has made efforts to prevent infection here,” said Modi.
+Modi also praised the efforts of his administration to prevent the spread of the infection “compared to other countries”.

 “India did not wait for the problem to get worse.
 Instead, as soon as the problem appeared, we tried to stop it by making quick decisions.
 I cannot imagine what would have been the situation if such swift decisions had not been made. “